DeKalb County DUI Lawyers

 • Whether the test or tests were properly administered by an individual possessing a valid permit issued by the Division of Forensic Sciences of the Georgia Bureau of Investigation on an instrument approved by the Division of Forensic Sciences or a test conducted by the Division of Forensic Sciences, including whether the machine at the time of the test was operated with all of its electronic and operating components prescribed by its manufacturer correctly attached and in good working order, which shall be required.
 A copy of the operator’s permit showing that the operator has been trained on the particular type of instrument used and one of the original copies of the test results or, where the test is performed by the Division of Forensic Sciences, a copy of the crime lab report shall satisfy the requirements of this subparagraph.

-The judge will enforce the Georgia Rules of Evidence at an OSAH administrative license suspension hearing like other court proceedings.
+Like other court proceedings, the judge will enforce the Georgia Rules of Evidence at an OSAH administrative license suspension hearing.
 Because the burden is on the DeKalb DUI officer to establish that the statutory factors were met, the DeKalb DUI officer testifies first.
 Some jurisdictions allow the officer to get help from the prosecutor’s office, or if the officer is a Georgia State Trooper, an attorney paid by the State of Georgia assists the officer in direct examination.
 The DeKalb DUI officer is then subject to cross-examination.
 Sometimes, our DeKalb DUI lawyers may place our clients or other witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
 The judge will then typically decide within five business days and transmit that decision to the parties and the Georgia Department of Driver Services.
 If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

 What happens if I win the DUI license suspension hearing?